Blog

 Should I Cloth Diaper?

 Cloth diapers are less expensive than disposables and have less environmental impact but many families feel that disposable diapers win on convenience.
-Read our Expert Guide to Cloth Diapers to learn if cloth diapering is right for your baby.
+Read our roundup of Cloth and Hybrid Diapers to learn if cloth diapering is right for your family.

 How do I prevent diaper rash?

-- Frequent Diaper Changes: When possible, change diapers as soon as they become wet or soiled.
+• Frequent Diaper Changes: When possible, change diapers as soon as they become wet or soiled.
 Aim to change a newborn’s diaper every 2-3 hours.
-Don’t allow baby to sit in the wet diaper whenever possible.
+Avoid allowing baby to sit in the wet diaper whenever possible.

 How Do I Know if My Baby is Eating Enough?

-Every baby is different of course but this wet and soiled diaper chart can help assure parents that baby is feeding well.
+Every baby is different of course but the wet and soiled diaper chart can help assure parents that baby is feeding well.
 You’ll also be visiting the pediatrician during this first week home and baby’s weight will be checked.
-As our postpartum doula Shiro says, weight gain is the other sure sign that your newborn is eating enough!
+As our newborn care specialist Shiro says, weight gain is the other sure sign that your newborn is eating enough!